The Members of CSL Finance Limited

 The Company has no subsidiary Company or Associate Company.
 The Companyhas not entered into any joint venture during the year under review.

 During the financial year 2020-21 fifteen (15) Board Meetings wereheld on below mentioned dates.
 The maximum time-gap between any two consecutive meetingsdid not exceed 120 (One Twenty) days.
 Further details regarding Board Meetings are givenin the Section of Corporate Governance which forms part of this Report.

 14. COMMITTEES OF THE BOARD

-15. DIRECTORS AND KEY MANAGERIAL PERSONNEL
+15. DIRECTORS AND KEY MANAGERIAL PERSONNEL'S

-As on 31 March 2019 the Board of your Company consistsof six Directors as follows and two Key Managerial Personnel's:
+As on 31st March 2021 the Board of your Company consistsof six Directors as follows and two Key Managerial Personnel's:

 |Name ||Category |

 |Mr. Rohit Gupta ||Managing Director (Executive Promoter Director) |